OpenBAS-Platform/docs/docs/administration/taxonomies.md

 - **MITRE ATT&CK Framework (Enterprise, PRE, Mobile, and ICS)**

 You can add, edit, or delete attack patterns in the settings page and assign them to payloads or injectors.

+## CVEs

+CVEs (Common Vulnerabilities and Exposures) are standardized identifiers for publicly disclosed cybersecurity vulnerabilities.
+Each CVE provides a unique reference, enabling consistent communication and tracking across tools and teams.

+In OpenBAS, CVEs are used to associate known vulnerabilities with assets, payloads, and injects.
+This allows users to simulate attacks based on real-world flaws, enhancing the relevance and precision of security testing.

+You can add, edit, or delete CVEs.